marcinofulus/iCSEbook1/school/source/abitur/2014/en/wurzelfunktion.rst

 .. end of output

-which can also be obtained from the curve of :math:`f`.

 **Solution of part 1b**

-The derivation of :math:`f` can be calculated by use of the chain rule:
+The derivation of :math:`f` can be calculated by using the chain rule:

 .. math::